Last Updated: 24/11/2022

 The Avenue Lawn Tennis, Squash and Fitness club (the Club) recognises its duty of care to safeguard and promote the welfare of children and adults at risk.
 The Club is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance, best practice and LTA and England Squash requirements.

-However, providing a safe and inclusive environment for all the Club’s activities is dependent on everyone, whether a member of staff, consultant, volunteer, committee member, coach, instructor or member “playing their part”.
-This will involve:
+However, providing a Safeguarding environment for all the Club’s activities is dependent on everyone, whether a member of staff, consultant, volunteer, committee member, coach, instructor or member “playing their part”.

 - Prioritising the well-being of children and adults at risk at all times